-The Vice President shall submit his or her conclusion and recommendation to the complainant, the respondent, and the President.
+The Vice President shall submit his or her conclusion and recommendation to the Complainant, the Respondent, and the President.
 The Vice President, in consultation with legal counsel, the President, and his/her designee(s) deemed to be relevant to the decision-making process, shall make his or her decision as to the disposition of the case as soon as possible, but no later than 7 days of the disciplinary hearing (or as soon as feasible when extensions are necessary).
 This decision shall be in writing and shall include an explanation of the decision, any and all sanctions imposed, and appeal rights.
-Copies of the decision will be sent to the complainant, the respondent, and other appropriate executive officers. the complainant and respondent shall be informed of the decision contemporaneously to the greatest extent possible.
-The College also may disclose to the complainant information about any sanctions or corrective actions taken that relate directly to the complainant (e.g., a "no contact" order).
+Copies of the decision will be sent to the Complainant, the Respondent, and other appropriate executive officers.
+The Complainant and Respondent shall be informed of the decision contemporaneously to the greatest extent possible.
+The College also may disclose to the Complainant information about any sanctions or corrective actions taken that relate directly to the complainant (e.g., a "no contact" order).

-3. Appeals
+3.Appeals

-This part of the procedure allows either the complainant or the respondent to appeal the Vice President's disposition to the college Executive Vice President or President.
+This part of the procedure allows either the Complainant or the Respondent to appeal the Vice President's disposition to the college President.

 a.
-Appeal filing
+Appeals

-The complainant and the respondent each have the right to appeal the Vice President's decision within 14 days of his/her written decision from the formal investigation.
+The Complainant and the Respondent each have the right to appeal the Vice President's decision within 14 days of his/her written decision from the formal investigation.
 This appeal may be based on either substantive or procedural grounds.
 The appeal must be submitted in writing with all supporting materials attached.